clux/facemaulers/east/irithyll.md

 ### Council surface level conflict
 Vampires want to freedom and their empire to continue, and leech of nearby slaves.
 Irae's plans are both with and against them.
 Council divided.
 S for it, other against.
+The expansion would threaten their secrecy, but also grants power.

 Celerom wants to reform them into vegetarians.
 But they are old fashioned.
 One will not change at all, but the younger ones MIGHT.
 The king COULD betray them and destroy the charm from Celerom to force them out.